17 Essentials Most People Miss on Their Hawaii Packing List

 Are you planning a Hawaii vacation and want to know what to pack?
-Find out everything you need to add to your Hawaii packing list that you probably are forgetting.
+Find out everything you need to add to your Hawaii packing list that you are probably forgetting.
 Scroll to see them all!

-This Hawaii packing list post was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This Hawaii packing list post was written by Hawaii travel expert Marcie Cheung and contains affiliate links, which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 When you tell someone you are heading on a Hawaiian vacation and are trying to come up with your Hawaii packing list, they probably tell you that you only need to bring your swimsuit.